 Amazon Redshift is a traditional MPP platform where the compute is closely integrated with the storage.
-The advantage of the cloud is that theoretically compute and storage are completely independent of each other, and storage is virtually unlimited. you want more storage with Redshift you will have to purchase more compute power.
+The advantage of the cloud is that theoretically compute and storage are completely independent of each other, and storage is virtually unlimited.
+If you want more storage with this data warehouse you will have to purchase more compute power.
 As data volumes increase, the cost of storage and compute in the warehouse becomes challenging.
-AWS Redshift and Redshift Spectrum come with a premium cost, especially if you use Spectrum outside of AWS Redshift.This makes Amazon Redshift one of the most expensive cloud data warehouse solutions.
+AWS products, particularly the warehouse of topic and Spectrum come with a premium cost.
+This is especially true if you use Spectrum outside of AWS Redshift.This results in one of the most expensive cloud data warehouse solutions.

 Vendor lock-in with Redshift

-Data warehouse vendors, like AWS Redshift, make it difficult to use your data outside of their services.
+Data warehouse vendors, like AWS, make it difficult to use your data outside of their services.
 Data would need to be pulled out of the warehouse and duplicated, further driving up compute costs.